Quadratic Discriminant Analysis by Projection: Classification by 1D Projection

 If there is a unique maximum among all the eigenvalues of \(\bSigma_0^{-1}\bSigma_1\) and \(\bSigma_1^{-1}\bSigma_0\), then \(\balpha_0\) is the eigenvector corresponding to the greatest eigenvalue. \end{enumerate} \end{proposition}

 When the number of features is moderate, e.g., $p<n<p^2$, the standard QDA is not stable empirically.
 As an alternative approach, we attempt to estimate the best 1D subspace for dimension reduction before conducting QDA\@.
 Intuitively, this approach is more robust than the standard QDA because much fewer parameters are needed.
-In particular, it employed the same number of parameter as in LDA\@ but it is more sensitive to data heteroscedasticity than the LDA\@ approach.
+In particular, it requires $p-1$ parameters for direction estimation and two more parameters for the quadratic boundary after projection.
+Thus the total number of parameters is similar to that of LDA\@.
+As a result, our method performs similarly to LDA for homoscedastic data, and it is more sensitive to data heteroscedasticity than the LDA approach.

 The LDA direction in (\ref{eq:4}) is well-defined and unique up to a scalar when $\bmu_0\ne\bmu_1$.
 However, the optimal direction to 1D QDA might not be unique, especially when some symmetric structure occurs in the model.
 For example, in (\ref{eq:5}), if $\bSigma_0=c_0\bI$ and $\bSigma_1=c_1\bI$ with $c_0\ne c_1$, every direction is an optimal direction because of symmetry.
 In general, the optimal direction would be unique up to a scalar although it is difficult to specify the exact conditions on uniqueness.